• Skip to main content

 The festival is held at Commissioners Park each year and offers a great selection of family-friendly activities.
 It’s great for both adults and young families hoping to enjoy a fun and chill day.

-This year (2024), the organizers have planned evening activities; this is actually something I’m super excited about.
+This year (2023), the organizers have planned evening activities; this is actually something I’m super excited about.
 The festival has always just kind of died down in the evening so it’s really cool to see them try to extend it!

+This year we are offering activities after dark.
 Enjoy a selection of family-friendly activities to keep the fun going even after the sun has set.
 Activities includes Movies & Tulips; an outdoor experience exploring issues of the past and those of today and Ghosts of the Glebe; a tour of the famous neighbourhood where you will hear the stories of some of the brave young men who left their homes to fight for our freedom and the liberation of the Netherlands.”

 - The Canadian Tulip Festival